meredithspalmer/NatGeo-AI/Intro-To-AI.md

 - 3D recovery of animal pose (what is the animal doing)
 - 3D reconstructions of the environment (what is the animal navigating)

-For a more in-depth discussion, check out ["Perspectives in machine learning for wildlife conservation"](https://www.nature.com/articles/s41467-022-27980-y).
+For a more in-depth discussion, check out ["Perspectives in machine learning for wildlife conservation"](https://www.nature.com/articles/s41467-022-27980-y) and ["Applications for deep learning in ecology"](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13256).

 ## Definitions:
 - **Artificial Intelligence (AI)**: A discipline concerned with the designing of computers that make predictions and decisions.